antoine-royer/WikiBot/README.md

 WikiBot is a discord bot which makes wikipedia research, weather forecasts and more…

-The last version was released on the 22 of Febuary 2021.
+The last version was released on the 23 of May 2021.

 ### License